simonguiroy/RecognizingViolentActions/README.md

 - *video_dataset.py:* Creates a dataset object and by iterating throught it, returns a class label as well as the preprocessed video (output from either `preprocess_rgb` or `preprocess_flow`)

+- *denseflow.py:* Used to compute optical flow from a video sequence, using the TV-L1 algorithm.
+Still being debugged.
+Will soon replace `preprocess_flow`.

 - *eval.py:* For a specified model and dataset, computes the prediction and outputs them as numpy array files in `/out/$model_name/`

 - *train.py:* training script.
 Currently empty as it is being refactored.